How to create a project dashboard to increase performance tenfold?

 Keeping track of a project in a table format means that everyone can recognize an identical format from one period to the next.
 It brings efficiency to exchanges between the various project stakeholders, and provides a clear historical record of a situation.

-• Expected quality level and potential customer validation
+• the expected level of quality leading to potential customer validation ;

-• Level of project costs, which must remain in line with the project budget
+• the level of project costs, which must remain in line with the project budget.

 The dashboard compares the situation to date, the forecast situation at the end of the project, and the budget for these different objectives.